cschneid/sinatra-book/book/Handlers.markdown

 ### Nested form parameters

-The support of Rails like nested parameters is built-in since Sinatra version 9.0.
-Before this version you have to [implement this functionality as a before filter](#nested_params_as_filter)!
+The support for Rails-like nested parameters has been built-in since Sinatra version 0.9.0.
+Before this version you had to [implement this functionality as a before filter](#nested_params_as_filter)!

     <form>
       <input ... name="post[title]" />